Standard 8 mm film: Film stocks

 The most commonly used film stocks were produced by Kodak.
 In particular, the 10 ASA Kodachrome colour reversal stock, with its distinctive colour rendition and fine grain, was closely associated with the format.
 Kodachrome II, rated at 25 ASA, was introduced in the early 1960s.
-Kodak continued to produce standard 8 mm film directly up until 1992, although its 16mm stocks are still re-perforated and respooled by other companies.
+Kodak continued to produce standard 8 mm film directly up until 1992, although its 16 mm stocks are still re-perforated and respooled by other companies.
 Other film stocks from different manufacturers, such as Agfa's Agfachrome, were also available.
 And independent suppliers made additional film stocks available, resprocketing and respooling such film as Kodak' black and white Tri X, rated at ASA 200.

-Kodachrome's excellent archival qualities mean that old 8mm film can still appear remarkably fresh if stored in the correct conditions.
+Kodachrome's excellent archival qualities mean that old 8 mm film can still appear remarkably fresh if stored in the correct conditions.

-Standard 8mm variants
+Standard 8 mm variants

-Various attempts were made to simplify use of standard 8mm film over the years, but none was especially successful.
-The Straight Eight format, using pre-prepared 8mm wide film, had some popularity in Europe, where Agfa manufactured their own stock.
-Kodak eventually introduced a magazine-loading system, but it was never as popular as spooled 8mm film and was discontinued by the early 1980s.
+Various attempts were made to simplify use of standard 8 mm film over the years, but none was especially successful.
+The Straight Eight format, using pre-prepared 8 mm wide film, had some popularity in Europe, where Agfa manufactured their own stock.
+Kodak eventually introduced two magazine-loading system (Magazine 8 & Duex 8), but it was never as popular as spooled 8 mm film and was discontinued by the early 1980s.
 Some manufacturers (e.g. Pentacon in East Germany) made cameras with special magazines that could be pre-loaded with 8 mm spools.
 They were simply pulled out and flipped in mid-roll, avoiding re-threading the film.

+Technical details

+Standards for 8 mm film, perforation, and frame dimensions have been published by ISO, ANSI, and SMPTE.